hyurl/sfn/docs/v1/en-US/http-controller.md

 ## Throw HttpException In the Controller

-`HttpException` is a customized error class that safe to use when you're going to response an HTTP error to the client. when a HttpException is thrown, the framework will handle it properly, and sending error response automatically.
+[HttpException](/api/v1/HttpException) is a customized error class that safe to use when you're going to response an HTTP error to the client. when an HttpException is thrown, the framework will handle it properly, and sending error response automatically.

 ```typescript
 import { HttpController, HttpException, route } from "sfn";